Bad Packaging Causes Wrap Rage

 - “Approximately 25 percent of shoplifters are kids, 75 percent are adults.
 55 percent of adult shoplifters say they started shoplifting in their teens.”

 As the central character in the Pogo comic strip observed “We have seen the enemy and he is us.”

 When I was a child, my mother would take us to the grocery store where there was a bacon slicer (That's one below described as an antique!
 Guess that makes me one too).
 It was a large red, hand-operated device with a cutting wheel.
 A slab of bacon was secured to a platform and was eased forward to the cutting wheel according to how thick you wanted your rashers to be.
 The cut bacon would fall onto butcher’s paper that was tied up with string.
 Every grocery store had a hand-written notice beside the machine that read “Mothers.
 Don’t sit your children near the bacon slicer as we’re getting a little behind in our orders.”
 Humour was simpler in those days.

-According to the Canadian Broadcasting Corporation program Marketplace “91% of Canadians have experience wrap rage.”
+According to the Canadian Broadcasting Corporation program Marketplace “91% of Canadians have experienced wrap rage.”